abhisekpaul290/web-application/README.md

-not only desktop and mobile .While exploring i created some web application.This is a html file css and javascript is intrigrated there.it can work as a ai assistance.
+not only desktop and mobile application  .While exploring on android and desktop appllication i created some web application.This is a html file css and javascript is intrigrated there.it can work as a ai assistance.

 For example if you give it a command like "open youtube/watsapp/instragram" it can open that for you